 has lived in Durham with her husband since 1997, though she has long-time family ties to both Durham and Middlefield.
 Liz has three adult children.
 She has a background in accounting and finance, and works in these fields both professionally and as a volunteer.
 Liz has served on a number of PTOs and was instrumental as a committee member in the Town of Durham in developing an ordinance for elderly tax relief.
 She is active in the United Churches of Durham and was a key contributor to the Coginchaug Regional High School (CRHS) Parents of Performers (POPS).
 She is a founding member of the CVEF board.

-has been a resident of Middlefield for almost 30 years and has four adult children and one grandchild.
+has been a resident of Middlefield for almost 30 years and has four adult children and two grandchildren.
 She has a Masters in Counseling from the University of Hartford and has worked with at risk youth, adult literacy programs and teenage mothers.
-Currently she is a Language Arts and Humanities teacher and team leader at Strong Middle School.
+She recently retired as a Language Arts and Humanities teacher and team leader at Strong Middle School.
 She has served on various building, curriculum, strategic planning, and hiring committees, and is proud of her contribution to helping articulate the importance of values in the school system resulting in the establishment of the RSD13 Core Ethical Values.
 Nancy is one of the original founders of the Middlefield Children’s Center.
 She volunteers at the Bushnell Center for Performing Arts and can be found in her kayak on most warm days.

 is a native of Durham and was happy to move back home nearly 20 years ago with her husband, Mark, and their three children.
 She began her career as a special education teacher at East Lyme High School.
 She later worked as a substitute teacher in District 13.
 She is now following her dream of designing gardens for others.
 Tina has served in many volunteer positions within schools, church, scouting and the community.
 She is currently the chair of the Durham Town Green Revitalization Project Committee and is on the CVEF grants committee.